 If there are any issues with an order, the first thing you should do is get in contact with the buyer directly via the order messages.
 Reverb also encourages buyers to contact sellers when any issues or questions arise.
 It is always a good idea to request documentation of the issues (photos, videos) from the buyer, so you can troubleshoot further.

 If the buyer does file a support ticket with Reverb, one of our Customer Experience Representatives will be in touch via email to discuss the case and provide the next steps.
 If you have a current support ticket open with Reverb, it is always best to communicate directly with that email thread.
-Reaching out via phone and live chat may delay the timeline in which we can assist you if an email thread is already active.
+Reaching out via live chat may delay the timeline in which we can assist you if an email thread is already active.

 Review your return policy to evaluate whether the buyer is eligible.
 If the buyer has reached out within the days allotted for a return, you are expected to accept their request under the terms of your policy.
 If the buyer has requested a return outside of the allotted time to do so, let them know and politely decline their request.